puppeteer/puppeteer/docs/api/puppeteer.protocolerror.md

 # ProtocolError class

+ProtocolError is emitted whenever there is an error from the protocol.

-### Signature:
+### Signature

 ```typescript
 export declare class ProtocolError extends PuppeteerError
 ```

 **Extends:** [PuppeteerError](./puppeteer.puppeteererror.md)

-ProtocolError is emitted whenever there is an error from the protocol.

 ## Properties